Fadzai-A-M/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that takes a list of words as input and prints only words that appear exactly once.
 Display lines containing the pattern “root” from the file /etc/passwd Display the number of lines that contain the pattern “bin” in the file /etc/passwdDisplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
-Write a script that displays all users and their home directories, sorted by users.
+Write a script that displays all users and their home directories, sorted by usersi.
+Write a script that reverse its input.